Solange Hertz: Public reception

-Hertz was primarily known in the public sphere due to her husband's kidnapping.
-Within the Catholic community, she received both praise and criticism for her theological views.
-Dr. Marian T. Hovart gave her work Beyond Politics a positive review, describing it as a "synthesis of a ripe and experienced Catholic consideration of History".
-Journalist Stefanie Nicholas gave a positive review to Hertz's work Women, Words, and Wisdom.
+Writer Stefanie Nicholas gave a positive review to Hertz's work Women, Words, and Wisdom.
 Historian Charles A. Coulombe has spoken positively of Hertz's work.
 Supreme Court Justice Antonin Scalia defended Hertz's views on capital punishment.

 Catholic apologist Karl Keating criticized Hertz for her geocentrist beliefs.
-Father Christopher Hunter, SSPX, wrote a work in 1991 criticizing Hertz's negative views towards the United States, entitled The Strange Spirit of Solange Hertz: A Study in Disinformation.

 Death

 Hertz died at age 95 on October 3, 2015, at a nursing home in Leesburg, Virginia.
 She had previously been admitted to hospice in 2014 due to severe respiratory distress, which she faced with her "sense of humor" intact.
 The cause of death was cancer and complication from strokes, according to her granddaughter, Elizabeth Puglise.